From individual behaviour to an evaluation of the collective evolution of crowds along footbridges: Application

-For $0\leq\theta<\theta^\ast$, where $\theta^\ast\approx 2\degree$ with $c=5\expten{-4}$, the pedestrian-wall repulsion dictated by the desired velocity field is lower than the pedestrian-pedestrian repulsion, the chord-wise component of the total velocity field is directed toward the lateral walls and crowd density results larger at the walkway sides than at mid-chord (Fig.~\ref{fig:chordwise}, red profiles).
-Conversely, the pedestrian-wall repulsion predominates over the pedestrian-pedestrian one for $\theta^\ast<\theta\leq 5\degree$, and the crowd density at mid-chord is larger than at walkway sides (Fig.~\ref{fig:chordwise}, blue profiles).
-The crowd density profile is almost flat around the value $\theta^\ast$ (Fig.~\ref{fig:chordwise}, green profiles).
-In a general modeling perspective: \begin{inparaenum}[i)] \item the parameter $\theta$ allows one to account for different degrees of repulsion of either both or a single walkway side, e.g., a panoramic point on one side only; \item the parameter $c$ allows one to account for different attitudes of pedestrians in accepting the proximity of other walkers, e.g., dictated by different travel purposes~\cite{buchmueller2006ETH,venuti2007CRM}. \end{inparaenum} From a transportation engineering perspective, the parameter $\theta$ allows one to model the shy distance of pedestrians from the wall~\cite{pushkarev1975BOOK} and to evaluate the \emph{effective width} of the walkway (e.g.,~\cite{habicht1984JTE}): for $\theta=\theta^\ast$ the effective width of the walkway matches the geometric width, while shorter effective widths are obtained otherwise (Fig.~\ref{fig:chordwise}, conceptual sketches).
+In a general modelling perspective we notice that \begin{inparaenum}[i)] \item the parameter $\theta$ allows one to account for different degrees of repulsion of either both or a single walkway side, e.g., a panoramic point on one side only; \item the parameter $c^\star$ allows one to account for different attitudes of pedestrians in accepting the proximity of other walkers, e.g., dictated by different travel purposes~\cite{buchmueller2006ETH,venuti2007CRM}. \end{inparaenum} From a Transportation Engineering perspective, the parameter $\theta$ allows one to model the \textit{shy distance} of pedestrians from the wall~\cite{pushkarev1975BOOK} and to evaluate the \emph{effective width} $B_e$ of the walkway (e.g.,~\cite{habicht1984JTE}): for $\theta=\theta^\ast$ the effective width of the walkway matches the geometric width, while shorter effective widths are obtained otherwise (Fig.~\ref{fig:chordwise}, conceptual sketches).